 - You can get tanks now that are voice-activated records any idea you may find.

 - Particular light therapy, sound therapy technology.

 He mentioned he goes in there to work on individual bits for his comedy routines.
 Deals with specific problems in life to clear the mind.

 The rest of the afternoon and night was spent researching everything I could find on flotation tanks.
 Early on, one site had “Sensory Deprivation Tanks” within their description from a place in Red Deer.
 It wasn’t right, not true at all.
 Hope was lost.
 Research would continue, and nowhere in Alberta offered such a place, unfortunately.
 Found a home in Vancouver and found some in California, but I wouldn’t end up going and quickly forgetting.
 The interest in the subject vanished.

 Closer to a year later or so, I would have a similar discussion with the same friend.
 This time he had gone to British Columbia with a friend of his and tried a float tank.
-He had such a great experience; it was now his and his buddy’s mission to bring these things to Central Alberta, which would be accomplished soon.
+He had such a great experience; now, his and his buddy’s mission was to bring these things to Central Alberta, which would be accomplished soon.

 So far, I’ve tried floating three times now within the last couple of months.
-I would wait some time to write about this, but as soon I tried it, I had to.
+I would wait some time to write about this, but I had to as soon as I tried it.
 It’s like I’m 16 again.
 Thinking about girls doesn’t ever stop.
 Each experience is so vivid I remember it very clearly, very dreamlike but less cloudy.
 I started to jot down the 1st experience but still remember with clarity and didn’t have to.
 So the next article will be broken down into 3 parts for each experience I spent, just floating there doing nothing.

 Here is an opportunity to have your article published with Mind Debris Magazine—a free variety online magazine with thousands of monthly viewers from all over the world.